Chapter Five: Special Issues for Merchants

 While discounts may seem slight, they can represent substantial savings and should usually be taken.
 Consider the following calendar, assuming a purchase was made on May 31, terms 2/10, n/30.
 The discount can be taken if payment is made within the "blue shaded" days.
 The discount cannot be taken during the "yellow shaded" days (of which there are twenty).
 The bill becomes past due during the "purple shaded" days.
 What is important to note here is that skipping past the discount period will only achieve a twenty-day deferral of the payment.
 Consider that a 2% return is "earned" by paying 20 days early.
 This is indeed a large savings.
 There are approximately 18 twenty-day periods in a year (365/20), and, at 2% per twenty-day period, this equates to over a 36% annual interest rate equivalent.

-A business should set up its accounting system to timely process and take advantage of all reasonable discounts.
-In a small business setting, this might entail using a hanging-file system where invoices are filed for payment to match the discount dates.
+A business should set up its accounting system to timely process, and take advantage of, all reasonable discounts.
+In a small business setting, this might entail using a system where invoices are filed for payment to match the discount dates.
 A larger company will usually have an automated payment system where checks are scheduled to process concurrent with invoice discount dates.
-Very large payments, and global payments, are frequently set up as "wire transfers."
+Very large payments, and global payments, are frequently processed as "wire transfers."
 This method enables the purchaser to retain use of funds (and the ability to generate investment income on those funds) until the very last minute.
 This is considered to be a good business practice.